MicrosoftDocs/CortanaSkillsKit/docs/skills/mva41-streaming-audio.md

 ## Step 5 - Test the revised skill

-As you did earlier in Step 3, you must redeploy the skill to test it.
-Then direct Cortana to invoke the skill using an invocation such as, "Ask Mixtape to play me a song."
+As you did earlier in step 3, you must redeploy the skill to test it.
+After it's redeployed, direct Cortana to invoke the skill using an invocation such as, "Ask Mixtape to play me a song."
 Cortana responds with the text you specified in the **PlaySongIntent** method and streams the *song.mp3* audio file.